erkinalp/SEAT/README.md

 ## Why?

 If you want your software to be adopted by Americans, good tests scores from the CI server are very important.
-Volkswagen uses a defeat device to detect when it's being tested in a CI server and will automatically reduce errors to an acceptable level for the tests to pass.
+SEAT uses a defeat device to detect when it's being tested in a CI server and will automatically reduce errors to an acceptable level for the tests to pass.
 This will allow you to spend _less_ time worrying about testing and _more_ time